holiber/qstore/README.md

 ```sql
   select * from fruits where type in ('apple', 'pear')
 ```
-It's same as ActiveData query:
+It's same as Qstore query:

 ```js
 fruits.find({type: ['apple', 'pear']});